python/typing/docs/spec/glossary.rst

    consistent
-      Two :term:`fully static types <fully static type>` are "consistent with" each other if they are the same type.
+      Two :term:`fully static types <fully static type>` are "consistent with" each other if they are :term:`equivalent`.
 Two gradual types are "consistent with" each other if they could :term:`materialize` to the same type.
 See :ref:`type-system-concepts`.
 If two types are consistent, they are both :term:`assignable` to and from each other.

    consistent subtype
       "Consistent subtype" is synonymous with ":term:`assignable` to" (and